UWC2-APIDOC/to-do-service-au24/docs/tutorials/before-you-start-a-tutorial.md

 To test your development system:.

 1. Create and checkout a test branch of your fork of the To-Do-service repo.
-Your `GitHub repo workspace` is the directory that contains your fork of the `to-do-service` repo.
+Your `GitHub repo workspace` is the directory that contains your fork of the `to-do-service-au24` repo.

     ```shell
     cd <your GitHub repo workspace>
     ls
     # (see the to-do-service directory in the list)
-    cd to-do-service
+    cd to-do-service-au24
     git checkout -b tutorial-test
     cd api
     json-server -w to-do-db-source.json